PostHog/posthog.com/contents/blog/posthog-marketing.md

 At other end of the spectrum, we have our guide to [GDPR-compliant analytics tools](/blog/best-gdpr-compliant-analytics-tools).
 It only converts 6.3% of the time – perhaps the launch of [PostHog Cloud EU](/signup/eu-cloud) will increase that figure? 🤔

 Comparison articles, such as [PostHog vs Amplitude](/blog/posthog-vs-amplitude) convert very well – in the region of 25%.
-This makes sense given people coming into these articles are already in a consideration phase, but the confirmation is useful, and we can use these insights to compare similar articles as well.
+This makes sense given people coming into these articles are already in a consideration phase, but the confirmation is useful.
+We also use these insights to compare similar articles.

 Overall, these are the kinds of insights that help us inform our content and SEO priorities, which is hugely important given we're a small team.
 We have a nearly identical dashboard for tracking the impact of [customer stories](/customers), too.